American Government

 Political science is the study of how people organize, distribute, and use power within communities, nations, and the international system.
-The field combines theory and empirical research to examine government institutions, political behavior, and the ideas that shape political life at every level of society.
+Political scientists study a wide range of topics, including the structure and function of governments, the implementation of public policies, the political psychology of individuals and groups, and the dynamics of political processes.

 Political science explores how laws are made and enforced, how citizens choose their leaders, and how leaders and citizens interact to affect social, economic, and global outcomes.

-Political science studies cover a wide range of topic areas.
-However, most universities traditionally divide political science into four main areas of study:
+Political science combines theory and empirical research to examine government institutions, political behavior, and the ideas that shape political life at every level of society.
+Political science studies cover a wide range of topical areas, however, most universities traditionally divide political science into four main areas of study:

 Political science is one of the most interdisciplinary disciplines studied in the social sciences.
 It draws from law, history, economics, public policy, sociology, psychology, philosophy, and many other disciplines.